 I don’t think I’ve ever been a “lad” in the sense of predatory and loutish behaviour.
 I still feel that there’s a brand of respect I hold for people that I could never fall below.
 There’s a brand of confidence or arrogance behind this kind of behaviour that I will never reach.

 But it does make me think – worry, even – about my own sense of humour and how offensive it is.
-Even at 31, I’ve never lost my sensitivity and awareness to things I do wrong.
+Even at 31, I haven’t quite shed my sensitivity and awareness to things I do wrong.

 Profound and Profane